Key takeaways

 You’ve probably learned that keeping fees low can be a big driver of successful investing.
 And while keeping fees low is important, taxes may actually be more harmful to long-term returns than fund management fees.

-For example, the average annual tax cost for active U.S. large-cap mutual funds was 2.12% for the 10 years ending in 2022, more than double their average annual expense ratio of 0.85%.2 And while 2% may not seem like a big tax burden, a hypothetical $100,000 portfolio would have suffered a tax drag of over $45,000 after a decade of 10% average annual returns.3
+For example, the average annual tax cost for investors using a financial advisor was 1.15% for calendar year 2025, more than triple the average portfolio fee of 0.37%.
+And while 1.15% may not seem like a big tax burden, a hypothetical $1,000,000 portfolio invested in the U.S. stock market would have suffered a tax drag of over $325,000 over the last decade.3